tecknikBC/homeloan_ftnPay/README.md

 # homeloan_ftnPay
-Calculate time to pay and fortnight repayments of a loan
+Calculate time to repay loan and interest charges.